cburdine/tx_covid_models/README.md

 ## Dependencies

-To view these notebooks, you will need to install the jupyter notebook system, which can be done with:
+To view these notebooks, you will need to install the jupyter notebook system in your Python3 environment, which can be done with:

 ```
 pip3 install notebook
 ```

-The remaining Python dependencies are below.
+The remaining Python3 dependencies are below.
 These can also be installed with ``pip3 install <dependency>``:

 ```
 # dependencies